Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

 You might face the following warning messages: `Warning: An update to Formik inside a test was not wrapped in act(...)`.
-This happens because `fireEvent` methods calls cause asynchronous calls in Formik's internal logic.
-You can get rid of these messages by wrapping the `fireEvent` method calls with the [act](https://www.native-testing-library.com/docs/next/api-main#act) function like this:
+This happens because `fireEvent` method calls cause asynchronous calls in Formik's internal logic.
+You can get rid of these messages by wrapping each of the `fireEvent` method calls with the [act](https://www.native-testing-library.com/docs/next/api-main#act) function like this:

 ```javascript
 await act(async () => {